##6.10.6: handling multiple exceptions: vending machine example

 except (InsufficientFundsError, OutOfStockError, ValueError) as e:

 demonstrates how to handle multiple exceptions in a single handler.
-Python checks the raised exception against each type in the tuple, in order, and executes the associated block once a match is found.
+In practice, python checks the raised exception against each type in the tuple, in order, and executes the associated block once a match is found.
 This eliminates the need for repetitive except statements and centralizes error‑handling logic.

 Benefits